hkevin01/poe-api-bridge/readme.md

 }
 ```

 Take the token counting with a grain of salt - it uses tiktoken to count tokens.
 Poe doesn't report these numbers, so the counts might differ from actual tokens, especially on non-OpenAI models.
+For some models like image gen, the numbers won't make sense at all.

 ## Supported Applications

 I've tested Roo Code, Cline, and various other tools - they work reliably.
 Feel free to create an issue if something is broken.

+# Future work
+- Anthropic API - similar to https://github.com/1rgs/claude-code-proxy.
+It would be nice to use Claude Code with Poe.
+- Audio API, maybe elevenlabs compat.
+LLMs are having hard time understanding that `images/generations` endpoint returns audio/video.
+- Native Tool Calling, as soon as Poe supports it.

 # Development